junqing-zhang/junqing-zhang.github.io/research/resources-and-facilities.md

 toc: true
 ---

-Our group has  equipped with advanced testbeds and facilities.
-We are capable of carrying out a variety of wireless tests and building embedded Internet of Things systems.
+Our group is equipped with advanced testbeds and experimental facilities, enabling us to conduct a wide range of wireless communication experiments and to design and implement embedded Internet of Things (IoT) systems.

 {% include toc %}